 Without an own-occupation provision that identifies you as a Mohs surgeon and not just a dermatologist, you may not qualify for disability benefits if you lose the ability to perform surgical procedures.

 It's also important for dermatologists to have residual disability benefits.

-This is generally defined as being able to perform one or more, but not all, of the material and substantial duties of your occupation, or unable to work in your occupation for a set percentage of time.
-This would mean that you can still practice urology but have to limit the type of or number of procedures.
+This is generally defined as being able to perform one or more, but not all, of the material and substantial duties of your occupation, or unable to work in your occupation for a set percentage of the time.
+This would mean that you can still practice urology but have to limit the type of or the number of procedures.